By Gianna Botti

 Businesses and individuals who make $1 million or more are at a greater risk of an audit than those who make under that threshold.
 To mitigate your risk of owing additional taxes and penalties, keep detailed financial records, year to year.

 Excess deductions may also raise red flags to IRS agents.
 Watch out for business entertainment deductions.
 If you’re taking a trip to Tennessee to see your favorite country artist, avoid taking that as a business entertainment deduction.
 If you have a home office, be careful when you’re trying to take it as a business deduction.
 It must be used strictly for your business.
-Lastly, be aware of how you try to use deductions for your “business car”.
+Lastly, be aware of how you try to use deductions for your “business vehicle”.
 You have a choice between deducting the IRS mileage rate and the actual expenses but you can never deduct both.
 Keep records of every trip, including the mileage and business purpose for each trip you take.

 Keep in mind that these are only small, simple common audit triggers that might cause the IRS to pick your return out of the pile.
 There are many other situations that may arise where you’ll find yourself with the IRS on your case.
 Keep detailed financial records and always be aware of what’s going on with your tax filings and be sure that, if you ever find yourself in this situation, you’re able to support your claims.